aikukt/Java_Course/README.md

 5.
-To delete a whole line use Ctrl +d when you are in that line.
+To delete a whole line use Ctrl + d when you are in that line.

+6.
+Ctrl + Shift + o imports needed modules